aaditya29/DNAgnosis/explanation.md

 This code doesn't directly output probabilities or likelihoods in a normalized way (like between 0 and 1).
 Instead, it outputs **logits**.
 Logits are the raw, unnormalized scores from the model's final layer.

-To get probabilities (which represent the likelihood of each possible next nucleotide), you would typically apply a **softmax function** along the last dimension (the vocabulary dimension) of the `logits` tensor.
+To get probabilities (which represent the likelihood of each possible next nucleotide) we would typically apply a **softmax function** along the last dimension (the vocabulary dimension) of the `logits` tensor.
 The softmax function converts these raw scores into a probability distribution where the values sum up to 1.

 ## Understanding Introns and Exons in DNA